Grass clippings are a big NO for horses!

 While feeding your horse grass clippings seems like a safe and fun and rewarding thing to do, it’s actually highly dangerous.

 Nope.
 Nope.
 Nope.

 Horses love to eat!
 Grazing takes a lot of time to meander, rip off tiny amounts of grass, and moving on.
 A big pile of grass clippings creates a pre-cut dangerous gorging feast for your horse to scarf down.
 This can result in:

 - Choke.
-A very serious condition that requires immediate Veterinary intervention.
+Choke is a very serious condition that requires immediate veterinary intervention.

 Grass clippings in piles are wonderful places for the following hazards to be created:

 - Botulism.
-This particularly horrible little neurotoxin (loosely translated into toxic to your horse’s neurological system) can mimic colic and choke.
+This particularly horrible little neurotoxin called botulism can mimic colic and choke.
 It also requires immediate Veterinary care including an antitoxin and plasma transfusions.

 You can see the clippings drying out loosely in this photo.